micmejia/bible-dump/NKJV/Luke/Luke 16.md

 "The law and the prophets _were_ until John.
 Since that time the kingdom of God has been preached, and everyone is pressing into it.

 ###### 17
-And it is easier for heaven and earth to pass away than for one [^g]tittle of the law to fail.
+And it is easier for heaven and earth to pass away than for one tittle of the law to fail.

 ###### 18
 "Whoever divorces his wife and marries another commits adultery; and whoever marries her who is divorced from _her_ husband commits adultery. ## The Rich Man and Lazarus

 ###### 19
-"There was a certain rich man who was clothed in purple and fine linen and [^h]fared sumptuously every day.
+"There was a certain rich man who was clothed in purple and fine linen and fared sumptuously every day.

 ###### 20
 But there was a certain beggar named Lazarus, full of sores, who was laid at his gate,

 ###### 21
-desiring to be fed with [^i]the crumbs which fell from the rich man's table.
+desiring to be fed with the crumbs which fell from the rich man's table.
 Moreover the dogs came and licked his sores.

 ###### 22
 So it was that the beggar died, and was carried by the angels to Abraham's bosom.
 The rich man also died and was buried.